Siam20Gangte/EWMA-volatitility-modelling/README.md

 # EWMA-volatitility-modelling
 # Time Series Analysis of NIFTY index.

 The simplest way possible to predict volatility for t+1 using EWMA.
 Prerequisite knowledge is volatility/ standard deviation formula.
 Trust me, understanding std.dev formula and being able to calculate it mechanically goes a long way in quant finance.
-Out of which branches out even more complex models like ARCH, GARCH
+Out of which branches out even more complex models like ARCH, GARCH and what not

 This repository contains a Python script for analyzing the volatility of TSLA stock using time series analysis.
 The script uses the Exponentially Weighted Moving Average (EWMA) method to estimate the volatility of the stock.